MyCryptoCheckout/wordpress/readme.txt

 = Fiat Autosettlements =

-Autosettlement is a feature that enables you to connect MyCryptoCheckout to exchange(s) to automatically sell any received cryptocurrencies into fiat (USD).
-The sell will credit funds to your exchanges fiat wallet.
+Autosettlement is a feature that enables you to connect MyCryptoCheckout to exchange(s) to automatically sell any received cryptocurrencies into fiat or stablecoins (USD, USDC, USDT).
+The sell will credit funds to your exchanges wallet.
 This is a great tool for merchants who want to accept bitcoin/altcoins but prefer to cash out immediately to avoid market volatility.

 Supported exchanges:

+- Binance
 - Bittrex
 - More coming soon